Punit-555/AndroidNewsApp-master/README.md

 # News App
-Project as a part of Android Basics Nanodegree at Udacity
+Project as a part of Android Basics

 ### Project Overview